 The atmosphere is cool and relaxed.
 A waitress came to our table and were smiling and welcomed us.
 We were offered the menu shortly after being sat at the table.
 She gave us an exciting and fun rich menu.
 There are plenty of tasty, crispy pizzas on the menu with many authentic flavor combinations.
 They offer a wide range of pizza, salads, smaller plates, appetizers and desserts.
 The pizza bottoms are gluten-free.
 The cheapest pizza here is Pizza Margherita (119 kr/$14).
 We ordered Capriccosa (149 kr/$18) and Parma (179 kr/$21) and shared.
 The two pizzas were very tasty and gave us a great pizza experience.
 They also have a wide selection of wines and other drinks.
 Something that makes this a great place for drinks as well as food.
 We also enjoyed beer from the bare island (Nøgne Ø, a Norwegian beer) and a good wine selection also pulls up.
 We summarize this eating experience: Great food.
 Nice and trendy rooms and a central location.
 The service was good with a welcoming and friendly staff.
 Absolutely recommended!

-Map of where you find Tipo
+Info about where to find Tipo

 The map doesn’t show where this restaurant is.
 But it is just there where Ditt Apotek is showing on our open source map.
 Jacob Aall is also replaced with Kebab og Ketchup and Trancher have moved a few meters up.
 You can reach the place with the Tram Lines 11, 12 and 13.
 You need to go off at Schous Plass station and then walk 200 meters down the Thorvald Meyers gate street with the tram tracks.